Placement and Training module

 - How long can we host a student for?

 Placements are typically up to 10 weeks in length, at four days per week – this allows the student one weekday (Mondays are preferred) on which they can attend supervision meetings and other workshops on campus.
 Lots of students like to split their placement time between two or three companies, so shorter placements (e.g. 2, 4, 6 or 8 weeks) are very welcome and the Placement Co-ordinator will always advise you of any existing commitments when sending CVs for consideration.

 - What time of year do placements happen?

 Our main placement window is from mid-January to late June, but we occasionally have part-time students who are able to undertake a placement later in the summer, or in the autumn of their second year.

 - Do we get to choose which students work with us?

 The Placement Co-ordinator will send you CVs for consideration, and cover letters if requested, from students who have expressed a keen interest in your organisation.
 We would then expect interviews to take place at your workplace and a decision to be made as to which student(s) you would like to work with and when.
-There is never any obligation to host a student following interview – all we ask is for some constructive feedback that the Placement Co-ordinator can communicate to the student, and a firm decision either way to be made within one week including the dates of the placement.
+There is never any obligation to host a student following interview – all we ask is for some constructive feedback that the Placement Co-ordinator can communicate to the student and a firm decision either way to be made within one week including the dates of the placement.